NHV33/NoBSQR.js/README.md

 New Features:
 - Border width can now be updated dynamically (HTML canvas & tables).
+- Both the background and pixels can be transparent.
 - The QR code URL/text string can be displayed above, below, or over the QR code (HTML canvas only).
 - When URL/text is displayed over the QR code, error correction is automatically set to maximum.
 - The dots composing the QR code can be rendered with rounded corners.